 Excess carbonation

-Carbonated drinks, for example, soda, tonic water, or sparkling water, have a fizz, provided by carbon dioxide gas.
+Carbonated drinks, such as soda, tonic water, or sparkling water, contain carbon dioxide gas to provide a fizz.

 Too much of this gas can make a person burp, but it might also build up in the digestive tract and cause discomfort or pain.